 - Take painkillers as prescribed.

 - After 24 hours, you can rinse your mouth gently with warm salt water several times a day to reduce swelling and relieve pain.
+Do not rinse hard.
+This can loosen the blood clot and delay healing.

 - Change gauze pads before they become soaked with blood.